-For all DBS procedures, regardless of whether it is performed awake or asleep, DBS generator placement is the final surgical phase of the procedure.
+For all deep brain stimulation procedures, regardless of whether it is performed awake or asleep, DBS generator placement is the final surgical phase of the procedure.
 The generator is placed just under the skin in the collarbone area.
 Similar to a pacemaker, the DBS generator sends tiny electrical impulses to the brain via electrodes, which are placed in the previous DBS surgery.

 For most patients, DBS generator placement surgery can take place in an outpatient setting and you can go home the same day.
 The procedure is done under general anesthesia.